All Episodes

 Well, I guess this is a market-based feature.

-This is it, this is a free market-based feature where you're going to demand that companies around the world do all this sort.
+This is this is a free market-based feature where you're going to demand that companies around the world do all this sort.

-Punitive duties on products from any country that didn't participate, like China and India.
+Punitive duties on products from any country that didn't participate, like China and India?

-We might have been able to have get away with this kind of stuff years ago, but after so many years of liberal dominance are running around like we're embarrassed of ourselves, they're just gonna laugh at us.
+Who do we think we are these that we might have been able to have get away with this kind of stuff years ago, but after so many years of liberal dominance or running around like we're embarrassed of ourselves, they're just going to laugh at us because we don't have the guts to back up any of this stuff.

-Well, we'll go back to the drawing board.
+We'll go back to the drawing board.

 Same thing with India.

-Same with anybody.
+Same thing with anybody.

-We're gonna dictate to these people.
+We're going to dictate to these people.

 I thought we couldn't do that.

-Maybe, oh, I know we're gonna restore our reputation in the world.
+We're going to restore our reputation in the world.

 That's right.

-That's how we're gonna do it.
+That's how we're going to do it.

-But we're gonna become like them.
+But we're going to become like them.

 And the Republican Party is behind this effort.